Frequently Asked Questions

 To get a pricing indication, we have a system to get initial pricing indications for brokers.
 Reach out to your SafeLaw representative for access.
 To receive a bindable quote, the applicant needs to fill out and sign an application.
 The application includes but is not limited to the questions below:

-3. the areas of practice your law firm provides services; and
+- areas of practice your law firm provides services

 What are the minimum requirements for getting SafeLaw coverage?